zerosdev/PHP-Captcha/README.md

-# PHP Captcha
-PHP Captcha Generator
+# PHP Captcha Generator

-To use this library, you need PHP 5.6+ used on your server
+To use this library, make sure you are using PHP 5.6 or latest

 ## AVAILABLE METHOD